basketballrelativity/shot_probability/README.md

 ![](hooks.png)

-The shot probability for a hook shot
+The shot probability for a hook shot is very high close to the rim and remains so for a reasonable distance from the basket.
+The arc of shot probability here is a semicircle with a radius of 10 feet.

 ### Layups

 ![](layups.png)

-The shot probability for a layup
+The shot probability for a layup decreases very quickly beyond the immediate vicinity of the basket.

 ### Dunks

 ![](dunks.png)

-The shot probability for a dunk
+The shot probability for a dunk is quite high, which agrees with intuition.